 - Not checking the car’s history: This is an especially critical part of the car buying process if you’re buying privately.
 Even if you have a good rapport with the seller, you still may not receive full information on the car’s history.
 Getting a road safety check is the best favour you can do for yourself.

 - Buying on finance: It’s all too easy to have an idea of what your first car will be and then be side-tracked by what you were eventually aiming for.
 Suddenly your long-term goal is now, now, now!
 Buying on finance can end up in a seemingly bottomless pit of interest and your car becomes even more of a liability, taking the fun out of your first major purchase and equally taking away your sense of freedom.
-The bottom line is that a car is functional and your first car should be well within the parameters of what you can afford.
+The bottom line is that a car is functional and your first car should be well within your budget.

 - Modifying cars: Pimping your ride is a way to individualise your car and certainly get attention — but at what cost?
-It’s quite often the case that sub-standard cars are purchased in order to have the money to make modifications.
-However, many of these modifications are purely aesthetic and can ignore the car’s functionality — leading to hefty repair bills down the track.
+Many of these modifications are purely aesthetic and can ignore the car’s functionality — leading to hefty repair bills down the track.
 Souped-up cars are also notoriously difficult to insure.

-While student loans afford educational opportunities and possibilities for career advancement, they can also cast a shadow on your enjoyment and successes of study life and feel like a financial ball and chain as you begin your successful career.
+Student loans afford educational opportunities and possibilities for career advancement.
+But they can also cast a shadow on your enjoyment and successes of study life.
+And later feel like a financial ball and chain as you begin your successful career.

-You’re likely to be in an interesting financial point in your life, in the midst of paying off your past, saving for your future and getting what you need and want now.
+You’re likely to be paying off your past, saving for your future and getting what you need and want now.
 If a financial education isn’t factored into your tertiary curriculum, just how do you begin to navigate the basics of a student loan and how to repay such a mammoth debt?

 The main student loan available in Australia is the Higher Education Loan Programme (HELP), which lends the cost of tertiary education fees and requires you to repay the loan on an income-contingent basis (even if you’re still studying).

-You’re likely to be in an interesting financial point in your life, in the midst of paying off your past, saving for your future and getting what you need and want now.
+You’re likely to be paying off your past, saving for your future and getting what you need and want now.

-The compulsory repayment threshold for the 2016-2017 income year is $54,869 and if you’re earning this or more — even if you are still studying — you are then required to start making payments, proportionate to your earnings.
-So if you’re below the threshold, you’re not expected to pay; if you’re on the threshold it’s 4% and the percentage of repayment requirements increases by about 0.5% for every $10,000 you earn from there, with a cap of 8% per annum.
+The compulsory repayment threshold for the 2017-2018 income year is $55,874.
+If you’re earning this or more you are required to start making payments, proportionate to your earnings.
+You’re not expected to pay if you’re below the threshold; if you’re on the threshold it’s 4% and the percentage of repayment requirements increases by about 0.5% for every $10,000 you earn from there, with a cap of 8% per annum.

 You also have the option of making higher repayments and paying your loan off in full, should an optimal financial situation arise.
 However, it’s worth considering that student loan rates and terms are generally better than commercial loans and therefore paying off your loan over a longer period of time, based on what you can afford, can be a healthy option, as a lack of cash flow can lead to secondary, commercially-based interest debt.